2blackbelts/instablog/how-to-manage-me.md

 **Take care** and make sure you always *commit* your changes.
 When you checkout and overwrite your local files, they are gone!

 **In short** - Commit when the work should be shared with other computers.

+**When you need to move to an old commit**
+You may find you need to open an old commit from months ago to demonstrate something to students, but you don't want to confuse them with a version of Instablog that is 6 months newer.
+To do this we need to move to an old commit

+    # This will detach your HEAD, that is, leave you with no branch checked out:
+    git checkout 0d1d7fc32
+This will load the version of Instablog you need.
+You may produce a video or an online demo then you need to revert back to the master or latest version.
+To avoid commiting any temporary changes you just made run:

+    git reset --hard 0d1d7fc32